simonevaccari/machine-learning-process/docs/training-cwl.md

 | SAMPLES_PER_CLASS      | int      | Number of samples to use for training per class. |

-## How to execute the application-package?
+## How to execute the Application Ppackage?
 Before running the application with a CWL runner, make sure to download and use the latest version of the CWL document:
 ```
 cd training/app-package